ORT Moscow Technology School, Gymnasium # 1540

 ORT Moscow Technology School was acting as the linking element in this merger, sharing its experience in educational innovation across the whole complex and affiliating the kindergartens as a pre-school element of the ORT school.

-Since 2014-2015 academic year the primary grades department is functioning at ORT Moscow Technology School.
+Since the 2014-2015 academic year the primary grades department have also been established as part of the ORT Moscow Technology School.

 |Name of School||ORT Moscow Technology School, Gymnasium # 1540|